Fishery Survey of India: History

-by government in 1946.
+by the Government in 1946.
 In 1974 it was renamed "Exploratory Fisheries Project" and granted the status of an institute.
-In 1983, after Exclusive economic zone (EEZ) come into force by UNCLS in 1982, the institute was renamed "Fishery Survey of India" and designated a national institute.
-In 2005 the Marine Engineering Division was transferred to FiSI from NIFPHATT.
-In 2016, the institute moved to its new headquarter at Sassoon Dock of Colaba in Mumbai.
+In 1983, after Exclusive Economic Zone (EEZ) come into force by UNCLS in 1982, the institute was renamed "Fishery Survey of India" and designated a national institute.
+In 2005 the Marine Engineering Division was transferred to FSI from NIFPHATT.
+In 2016, the institute moved to its new Headquarter at Sassoon Dock,Colaba in Mumbai.
 On 27 July 2017, "Deep Sea Fishing Project" was launched by Prime Minister Narendra Modi to end the bottom trawling fishing by providing incentives to 2,000 trawlers from Palk Bay to diversify into deep sea fishing.